kimmobrunfeldt/squint/README.md

       $ squint compare --selector '#logo' https://example.com https://beta.example.com

       Compare a single element, but use JS to dig an element from the page. (page: Puppeteer.Page) => HTMLElement
-      $ squint compare --selector-js '(page) => page.documentQuerySelector('#logo')' https://example.com https://beta.example.com
+      $ squint compare --selector-js '(page) => page.\$("#logo")' https://example.com https://beta.example.com

-      Take a screenshot of an element in page, but use JS to wait until the element is visible.
-      $ squint screenshot --single-page --selector '#logo' --puppeteer-js-after-page '(page) => page.waitFor("#logo")' https://example.com

   COMMON OPTIONS

       --help                       Shows this help message
       --include-hash               When enabled, URL hashes are not removed.
 Default: false --trailing-slash-mode        Options: preserve, remove, add.
-Default: preserve --puppeteer-launch-method    Options: launch, connect.
+Default: preserve --puppeteer-launch-mode      Options: launch, connect.
 Default: launch
-      --puppeteer-launch-options   Puppeteer .launch or .connect options in JSON.
+      --puppeteer-launch-options   Puppeteer .launch or .connect options in JS.
 Default: {"headless":true}
-      --puppeteer-js-after-page    Custom JS code that will be run after Puppeteer page has been created. (page: Puppeteer.Page) => Promise<void>
+      --js                         Custom JS code that will be run after Puppeteer page.goto has been called.
+                                   (page: Puppeteer.Page) => Promise<void>

   COMPARE & SCREENSHOT

       -w --width             Viewport width for Puppeteer.
 Default: 1280 -h --height            Viewport height for Puppeteer.
-Default: 800 -o --out-dir               Output directory for images.
-Default: .squint --paths-file               File of URL paths.
+Default: 800 --paths-file           File of URL paths.
 One path per line.
-      --selector                 Selector string for document.querySelector.
-The first found element is used.
+      --selector             Selector for document.querySelector.
+The first found element is used. page.waitForSelector is called to ensure the element is visible.
-      --selector-js              Selector that uses JS to dig an element. (page: Puppeteer.Page) => HTMLElement --single-page              Disable automatic crawling.
+      --selector-js          Selector that uses JS to dig an element. (page: Puppeteer.Page) => HTMLElement --screenshot-options   Puppeteer .screenshot options in JS.
+Overrides other options.

+  COMPARE

+      --out-dir              Output directory for images.
+Default: .squint --single-page          Disable automatic crawling.
 Only take a screenshot from single page.
-      --screenshot-options       Custom options that are passed to Puppeteer .screenshot method.
-Overrides other options.
+      -o --out-file          Relevant in only in single-page mode.
+Output file for the diff image

+  SCREENSHOT

+      -o --out-file          Output file for the screenshot

   CRAWL

       --max-depth            Maximum depth of links to follow.
 Default: Infinity
 ```

 ## Tips & tricks